tmtsoftware/esw-gateway-ui-example/docs/src/main/flows/base-flow.md

 Once you are logged in, you would be greeted again with `Hello world`.

-Now, we can make use of Auth data to send request on the protected route of Gateway server.
+Now, we can make use of authorization data to send a request to a protected route of the Gateway server.

 ### Cleanup

 We can get rid of the unwanted css generated from the template:

-* Go to the `components` folder in `src` and delete `Main.module.css` file under this directory
+* Go to the `components` folder in `src` and delete `Main.module.css` file in this directory

 ### Next Steps

-* Follow the tutorial @ref:[here](./submit-commands.md) to add Submit Command Example.
+* Follow the tutorial @ref:[here](./submit-commands.md) to add the Submit Command functionality.
-* Follow the tutorial @ref:[here](./subscribe-event.md) to add Subscribe Event Example.
+* Follow the tutorial @ref:[here](./subscribe-event.md) to add the Subscribe Event functionality.